Giovanna Maria Dora Dore

 Machine Learning Analysis of Media Portraits of Protests in Hong Kong -Public protests in Hong Kong date back to British colonial rule and have evolved to capture the world’s imagination.
 This project applies statistical techniques from natural language processing to Western- and- Hong Kong– based English language newspaper to investigate patterns of representation of the behavior of social actors in protests from 1997 to 2020.

 The “Economic, Social, and Democratic Transition of Myanmar - An investigation of the impacts of economic and constitutional reforms, changes in civil society and electoral participation, and access to public services in Myanmar.
 This research project is informed by two, original sets of national level public opinion data collected in collaboration with the Asia Foundation, and the Department of Foreign Affairs of the Australian Government.
-Findings from the project inform policy planning and priority setting of the National League for Democracy Party, and the Ministry of Finance of Myanmar.
+Findings from the project inform policy planning and priority setting of the National League for Democracy Party, and the Ministry of Finance of Myanma

 Dr. Dore’s focus on the political economy of the East Asian region, and include: